lukatales/rejuvwalkthrough/chapter 2/presheridan.md

 We have a lot of new things to do before we go to Sheridan Village, so lets ge them out of the way.

+Reenter East Gearen and head left and up until you see the purple striped building.
+Go down the alleyway on the right and pick up the hidden *Burn Heal* in the box before entering the sewers.
+You can pick up a *Rare Candy* next to the cell.

+{: .text-blue-000}
+ZCell 009: Abandoned Sewers (West Entrance)

+There’s a hidden *Reverse Candy* on the right wall of the stairs when you enter.
+Go through the gates to watch a peculiar cutscene.

+You can battle a **Munna** if you give it a Gourmet Treat.
+There’s a hidden *Super Potion* in the top right corner next to the dumpster, a hidden *Green Shard* above the rightmost Munna, a **Red Shard** 3 tiles left and 1 tile up from the leftmost Munna, and a *Super Repel* 2 tiles down and 1 tile left from that.

+Go to the left to get yourself a *Telluric Seed* at the bottom of the docks, right below the line of dumpsters, and a cell.

+{: .text-blue-000}
+ZCell 010: Gearen Alleyway (Sewer Entrance)

+Enter the Help Plaza and go to the back to talk to Ayuda since you have more than 5 cells.
+He’ll give you *TM49 - Echoed Voice*.
+Speak to him again and he’ll give you a *Cell Imprint* for having 10 cells.

+Go next door to the library and show off Dedenne to Zumi, who in return will give us the *Advanced Pokédex*.
+This will show a lot more details about the Pokémon you catch like their learnsets, possible egg and TM moves, stats and a whole bunch of other information.
+Our next mission is to catch a Drifloon, but that’s a while off so don’t worry.

+Go to Chrisola Hotel and in a room on the right hallway there’s a woman with a **Shinx**.
+Talk to her and she’ll give it to you!

+Enter the right hallway and then enter the right room on the top section where the lady and her Mincinno is where she’ll ask you to chase after it.
+Go to the lobby to talk to it, then the left hallway and around until it gets taken by a couple of grunts.
+Follow them to Gearen Park and battle them until they let it go.
+Follow it back to the room where it was originally where the old lady will let you battle the **Minccino**.

+South of the sewer entrance you can enter Karrina’s hideout.
+Go down the elevator to talk to her and she’ll ask for your help to fight off a rival gang in Amethyst Cave.

+{: .text-blue-000}
+## AMETHYST CAVE (SECOND VISIT)
+---